Horticultural Temporal Fruit Monitoring via 3D Instance Segmentation and Re-Identification using Colored Point Clouds: Related Works

 \section{Related Works}

 Our work intersects several research areas: instance segmentation, plant phenotyping, and temporal object matching.
 We begin by reviewing 2D and 3D instance segmentation methods, including both general-purpose approaches and those specifically designed for agricultural applications.
 We then discuss image-based and 3D plant phenotyping techniques focused on extracting structural traits from crops.
-Finally, we review temporal matching techniques for tracking objects over time, a critical task in agricultural 3D data analysis. \paragraph{Instance segmentation on 2D images}: General instance segmentation, the task of segmenting individual objects within a scene, has been extensively studied in the context of 2D images.
-In this domain, the \mbox{Mask R-CNN}~\citep{he2017iccv-mr} architecture has emerged as one of the most popular methods.
+Finally, we review temporal matching techniques for tracking objects over time, a critical task in agricultural 3D data analysis.

+\textit{Instance segmentation on 2D images}: General instance segmentation, the task of segmenting individual objects within a scene, has been extensively studied in the context of 2D images.
+In this domain, the \mbox{Mask R-CNN}~\cite{he2017iccv-mr} architecture has emerged as one of the most popular methods.
 It is a deep learning architecture that extends the object detection process by adding a parallel branch that predicts segmentation masks, allowing precise localization of object boundaries.
-It has been applied to several fruit instance segmentation tasks on images~\citep{perez-borrero2020cea, ganesh2019ifac, gonzalez2019ieeeaccess, genemola2020cea}.
-Differently from standard Mask R-CNN, Weikuan~\etalcite{weikuan2021cea} implement an anchor-free inference pipeline intended to make the model more stable and easily applicable to other green fruits without hyper-parameters tuning.
+It has been applied to several fruit instance segmentation tasks on images~\cite{perez-borrero2020cea, ganesh2019ifac, gonzalez2019ieeeaccess, genemola2020cea}.
+Unlike the standard Mask R-CNN, Weikuan~\etalcite{weikuan2021cea} implement an anchor-free inference pipeline intended to make the model more stable and easily applicable to other green fruits without hyper-parameter tuning.